-Clients have always been pivotal in every strategic decision made by Moncler in an increasingly omnichannel perspective, which integrates and connects the touchpoints where actual or potential clients can "meet" the Brand whether in physical stores or online.
+Clients have always been pivotal in every strategic decision made by Moncler.
+Today, more than in the past, this is pursued with an integrated omnichannel approach, interconnecting all touch points where existing or potential clients can "meet" the Brand, both in the physical or in the digital store.